gatsbyjs/gatsby/docs/tutorial/part-four/index.md

 ### Use a StaticQuery

-[StaticQuery](/docs/static-query/) is a new API introduced in v2 that allows non-page components (like our `layout.js` component), to retrieve data via GraphQL queries.
+[StaticQuery](/docs/static-query/) is a new API introduced in Gatsby v2 that allows non-page components (like our `layout.js` component), to retrieve data via GraphQL queries.

 Go ahead and add a `<StaticQuery/>` to your `src/components/layout.js` file, and a `{data.site.siteMetadata.title}` reference that uses this data.
 When you are done your file looks like this: